ga-curriculum/github-collaboration/forking-and-cloning/README.md

 ## Forking a Repository

-Forking a repository, commonly known as "forking a repo," is the process of creating a personal copy of someone else's project on GitHub.
+Forking a repository, commonly known as *"forking a repo"*, is the process of creating a personal copy of someone else's project on GitHub.
 This allows you to freely experiment with changes without affecting the original project.
 Essentially, a fork is a snapshot of the original repository at the time you perform the fork operation.

 tktk Hunter - Can you make this pretty?
 ![](./assets/tktk-forking.png)

 > Think of repositories as folders.
 Forking is like making a copy of a folder on your computer.
 You can make changes to the copy without affecting the original folder.
 Forking is a powerful feature that enables not only collabroation but also experimentation and learning.

-### How to
+### How to Fork a Repository

-1. **Navigate to the Repository**: For this lesson we will navigate to [this](tktk-make and link starter repo) repository, but forking can be done on any repository on GitHub.
+1. **Navigate to the Repository**: For this lesson we will be using the repository your partner created at the begining of this lesson, but forking can be done on any repository on GitHub.

 2. **Click the 'Fork' Button**: Located usually at the top-right corner of the repository's page, clicking this button will create a copy of the repository in your GitHub account.